 Medicine for healing your skin

-You need to go deeper than the surface problem, especially for skin problems and healing.
+You need to go deeper than the surface of the problem, especially for skin problems and healing.

 You need to treat it in a functional manner.
 This means using a “functional medical system.”
-This kind of medicine can figure out the causes of certain pain in interconnected systems in your body.
+This kind of medicine can discover the causes of certain pain in interconnected systems in your body.

 For instance, functional medicine treats acne and many other skin conditions.
 These include inflammation caused by an autoimmune response.
 In all of these cases, functional medicine focuses on personalizing the attention each person gets and their individual needs.

 Try to heal your intestines to heal your skin

 To heal your intestines, you first need to get lab tests done.
 These tests analyze your fecal matter and test your intestines.
 They also take a look at the health of your microbiome.